cuteOlaf/IPFS/README.md

 ## Some notes

+- With the provided default .env.samples, Proxy should be running @ 5000, Server @ 8080, and Client App @ 3000.

+- To get an API Key, you should create an API Key from the client (or do a `POST` request to the server's '/key' endpoint.

+- Once you have the API Key, you can send a request to the proxy server, which will foward it to the IPFS HTTP API (which is exposed @ Port 5001).

+- A log will be saved on such request, you'll be able to verify this on the client app.

+- Creating/Disabling keys can be done through the client.

 - For the log in, there's no validation required on the form, so any email/password should be good.

 # Written questions